By submitting this form, you agree to be contacted via the information given through email, phone call, or text message.

 Conservatorship

 A conservatorship is a legal proceeding where a judge appoints someone to make decisions for an incapacitated person who either did not have a power of attorney or their power of attorney is neglecting or abusing their powers.
-Conservatorship proceedings can be expensive and you lose the ability to chose who makes your decisions.
+Conservatorship proceedings can be expensive and you lose the ability to choose who makes your decisions.
 Our estate attorney wrote this piece on the most common questions about conservatorship.

 Guardianship

 Another thing people often say to me at my seminars is something along the lines of, "I don't have a million dollars, so estate planning doesn't apply to me, right?"
 The idea that you must be rich before you need estate planning is a myth that has caused many families heartache and turmoil.
 Estate planning is about so much more than your stuff.
 Regardless of whether you own a home or property, estate planning is about taking care of your loved ones after your death through a guardianship.
-If you have minor children, you need an estate plan and a lawyer to designate who will serve as the guardian of those children if something happens to you.
+If you have minor children, you need an estate plan and an estate planning attorney to designate who will serve as the guardian of those children if something happens to you.
 Ideally, your estate plan would also designate how the guardian would spend any money or assets you left behind for those children.

 Discuss and plan with your family

 Discussing arrangements for your estate and children after your death, or the medical treatment for you or an ill loved one, can be especially difficult.
-As a professional estate planning attorney Amanda Jelks and her legal team understand the sensitivity of the death process and will be serving you to make sure your family is provided for.
+As a professional estate planning attorney, Amanda Jelks and her legal team understand the sensitivity of the death process and will be serving you to make sure your family is provided for.
 As your Chattanooga estate planning attorneys, our aim is to make sure you and your family leave our office with peace of mind.

 Contact Our Estate Lawyer Today